saymrwulf/llm-playground/notes.md

-2015-12-23T00:24:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2015-12-23T06:33:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2015-12-23T23:00:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)
+2015-12-23T00:24:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2015-12-23T06:33:00 - Quick fix, referencing a known issue from the official repo (llm-playground) 2015-12-23T23:00:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground) 2015-12-29T04:43:00 - Implementing approach from a new paper read last night (llm-playground)